Go Back

 • In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese until smooth.
 Sift the powdered sugar into the bowl, beating to combine, then add the vanilla extract.

 • Remove the paddle attachment and attach the whisk attachment.
 Scrape down any cream cheese from the sides of the bowl, and then with the whisk beating at medium-high speed, stream in the cold heavy cream until the frosting is thick enough to pipe.
-Please watch this video from Joy of Baking, which features the frosting recipe and addresses potential issues to prevent the frosting from being too thin.
+Please watch the video from Joy of Baking, which features the frosting recipe and addresses potential issues to prevent the frosting from being too thin.

 • Transfer the frosting to a piping bag fitted with your desired pastry tip.
 Pipe the frosting onto the cooled cupcakes and serve immediately.

 • You must use a brand of heavy cream that whips easily into stiff peaks.
 If you're uncertain your heavy cream whips easily, whip the heavy cream separate from the cream cheese (until it reaches stiff peaks) and then fold it into the cream cheese.
-View the video of this frosting recipe being made on Joy of Baking.

 • ★ Did you make this recipe?
 Don't forget to give it a star rating below!